Do you eat fruits and vegetables on a daily basis?

 You may not be as familiar with Ambush.
 It is one of the main insecticides used on cotton plants to control any number of issues that could impact the harvest.

-However, though it has been great at helping farmers protect their harvests, it is now impacting the bee population because it harms them as much as it does any other insect that might be near the plant.
+Although it has been great at helping farmers protect their harvests, it is now impacting the bee population because it harms them as much as it does any other insect that might be near the plant.

 This is another insecticide that is used but brings harm to the bees.
 However, this particular one is mainly used to control bed bug strains.

-So I’m not suggesting that you quit insecticides altogether unless you are trying to live an organic lifestyle.
+I’m not suggesting that you quit insecticides altogether unless you are trying to live an organic lifestyle.
 However, I am suggesting that you do your research before use.
 If there is an insecticide that is an absolute no-go for the bees, then don’t use it.
 Yet, if it can be used when they aren’t out to be impacted by it, then just be smart when using it.

 8. Diesel Fuel